huggingface/diffusers/docs/source/en/using-diffusers/cogvideox.md

 # CogVideoX
 CogVideoX is an open-source version of the video generation model originating from QingYing.
 The table below displays the list of video generation models we currently offer, along with their foundational information.

+The model integrates text, time, and space into a transformer architecture.
+This architecture abandons the traditional cross attention module and converts it to Full Attention.
+It uses Expert Block to achieve alignment of two different modal spaces: text and video.

 ## Load model checkpoints
 Model weights may be stored in separate subfolders on the Hub or locally, in which case, you should use the [`~DiffusionPipeline.from_pretrained`] method.